FermilabQuantumNetwork/CQNET-Interf/README.md

 `sudo yum install python3-tkinter`

 ## Useful mysql syntax
+Angle bracket terms should be replaced with your inputs.

 ### Login to mysql
+These commands will prompt for password.

 * From computer with database:
 ```
 mysql -u root -p